EliEladElrom/react-tutorials/README.md

 ## Start The Project

-To start any project from the list of projects first download the project, than install dependencies and lastly, start the local server;
+To start any CRA based project from the list of projects, download the project, than install the dependencies and lastly, start the local server;

 ```bash
 $ yarn install